Tina Resch

-Tina Resch (also goes by her full name Christina Elaine Boyer, born October 23, 1969) was a central figure in a series of incidents that came to be called the Columbus poltergeist case.
+Tina Resch (also goes by her full name Christina Elaine Boyer, born October 23, 1969) is an American woman, who was a central figure in a series of incidents that came to be called the Columbus poltergeist case.
 In 1984, alleged telekinesis events at her Columbus, Ohio home drew significant news media interest.
 A series of color photographs taken by photojournalist Fred Shannon, and published by The Columbus Dispatch, were purported to show Resch sitting in an armchair with a telephone handset and phone cord flying in front of her.
 Resch's story, and Shannon's photography, were featured on a 1993 episode of Unsolved Mysteries.

 Skeptics and debunkers pointed out that much of the proclaimed evidence was anecdotal and thin and declared the case to be a hoax.
 Paul Kurtz wrote that Resch was "a disturbed teenager" who faked poltergeist phenomena because she "craved attention".